Ask a gas safety officer: What kind of carbon monoxide detector should I look for?

 - CO detectors have a lifespan of seven to 10 years.
 Check the date on the CO detector and replace when necessary.
 If your CO detector does not have a date, it is likely older than 10 years and needs to be replaced.

 - If you live in a rental that does not have a CO detector that is hard-wired in, purchase a variety that plugs in directly to the wall or that is battery-operated.
+However, make sure if you have a plug-in variety it also has a battery back up in case of power outage.

 - CO detectors should ideally be placed near sleeping areas.